Yugoslavia/Serbia and Montenegro - List of Champions

 continue playing; this concerned FK Sarajevo, Sloboda Tuzla, Velez Mostar

-and Zeljeznicar Sarajevo; Borac Banja Luka finished the season and were
+and Željezničar Sarajevo; Borac Banja Luka finished the season and were

-relocated to Beograd in 1992/93.
+relocated to (Beograd) in 1992/93.
 After the season, Vardar Skopje and

 Pelister Bitola withdrew to play in the championship of Macedonia.